 - 1.14 NDPs are a relatively new type of planning document that form a key part of the Government's localism agenda.
-They enable local communities to develop plans that reflect local aspirations, in accordance with strategic policies. - 1.15 The Colwall NDP must therefore conform to national planning policy set within the NPPF and strategic level local policy including the Herefordshire Local Plan (Core Strategy). - 1.16 The Herefordshire Local Plan (Core Strategy) was adopted on 16 October 2015. - 1.17 Paragraph 216 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and
+They enable local communities to develop plans that reflect local aspirations, in accordance with strategic policies. - 1.15 The Colwall NDP must therefore conform to national planning policy set within the NPPF and strategic level local policy including the Herefordshire Local Plan (Core Strategy). - 1.16 The Herefordshire Local Plan (Core Strategy) was adopted on 16 October 2015. - 1.17 Paragraph 46 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and

-• The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given).

-- 1.18 This part of the NPPF is reinforced by Planning Practice Guidance published in March 2014, which is clear that an emerging NDP may be a material planning considered once it has reached submission/local authorities publication stage (Regulation 16).
-This is reinforced by recent ministerial statements and case law (West Sussex), all of which have demonstrated that an emerging NDP may be a material consideration at the Regulation 16 stage. - 1.19 Table 4.14 of the Local Plan (Core Strategy) lists Colwall among the settlements which it considers to be sustainable locations for growth, which is the main focus of proportionate growth, in line with the Policy RA1 and RA2. - 1.20 Once made (adopted) by Herefordshire Council, the Colwall NDP will have a role in guiding future development proposals within the Parish, by setting out setting out policies against which planning applications will be determined.
+- The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 1.18 Table 4.14 of the Local Plan (Core Strategy) lists Colwall among the settlements which it considers to be sustainable locations for growth, which is the main focus of proportionate growth, in line with the Policy RA1 and RA2. - 1.19 Once made (adopted) by Herefordshire Council, the Colwall NDP will have a role in guiding future development proposals within the Parish, by setting out setting out policies against which planning applications will be determined.